nelabdiel/resume/README.md

 **AI & Cybersecurity Lead - Digital Service Expert**
 *November 2021--June 2023*

+#### Department of Veterans Affairs -  Office of the Chief Technology Officer
 - Provided technical guidance on Generative AI and collaborated on Data Science projects.
 - Served as a Subject Matter Expert for the ethical implementation of AI/ML for the Veterans Benefits Administration.

-### Defense Digital Service, Department of Defense, The Pentagon, DC
+#### Defense Digital Service, Department of Defense, The Pentagon, DC
 - *Details of projects and performance are limited due to the sensitive nature of the work in regard to national security.*

 ### White House Presidential Innovation Fellows, Washington, DC